EDUCBA

 2. Action State

 A step in which the users or software performs a certain task.
-It represents an action that is going to take place at this stage of the software system.
+It represents an action that will take place at this stage of the software system.
 Generally depicted with the rounded-edged rectangle.

 It is depicted as: